James Petras

 current reactionary regime in Madrid

-My sense is that Madrid will not succeed.
-Spain as a centralized state is
+My sense is that Madrid Spain